gregmuellegger/django-autofixture/README.rst

 Setting custom values for fields
 --------------------------------

-However its often necessary to be sure that a specific field must have a specific value.
+As shown the the examples above, it's often necessary to have a specific field contain a specific value.
 This is easily achieved with the ``field_values`` attribute of ``AutoFixture``::